xorgxx/NeoxGeolocatorBundle/readme.md

       check_vpn: false
 ```
 ## How to use ?
- Well it pretty match all !!
+ * Well it pretty match all !!
+ * be aware that i use Redis to store session information !!! it may have impact in your application.

 just need to create route & template to `name_route_unauthorized: "Seo_unauthorized"`
 ````php